aless98/ML2InfraredTracking/README.md

 Render the depth image on a quad/plane:

+- Target Renderer: **the Renderer where to visualize the depth stream**
 - Material: **`DepthMat`**
 - Frame type: **Depth RAW**
 - Frame Type Material: **`DepthRawMat`**